-Over the course of 15 meetings, the committee discussed each of the existing Growth Management Program's 11 performance standards, along with other topics the group felt were important to maintaining Carlsbad's quality of life, and decided on recommendations for future standards to reflect the community's current needs and priorities.
+Over the course of 15 meetings and more than 50 hours of meeting time, the committee discussed each of the existing Growth Management Program's 11 performance standards, along with other topics the group felt were important to maintaining Carlsbad's quality of life, and decided on recommendations for future standards to reflect the community's current needs and priorities.
 All meetings were held in public, with an opportunity for input from the community.